sulu/SuluCommunityBundle/Resources/doc/6-confirmation.md

 ## template

-When the user click on the confirmation link the following template will be render:
+When the user clicks on the confirmation link the following template will be rendered:

 **Example Template**: